nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Queen Esther rescued God’s special family from a law that would have
+  intro: God wants to make old things new and fix things that are broken.
+That’s
-    destroyed them.
-You can read her whole story in the book of Esther...
+    good news for us!
+You can learn more about it in the book of Nehemiah and 2 Corinthians 5:17.
-  video: ZXp41Npw_Uw
+  video: HdDvqWtVkro
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020